jinanmh123/ScrapingTool/README.md

             )

             # Save the response to output.js file
-            with open('output.json', 'wb') as f:
+            with open('output.txt', 'wb') as f:
                 f.write(response.content)
     # start the request
     def start_requests(self):
         ...

+    # parse
+    def parse(self, response):
+        print(response.body)

 ```

-The `json` library has been used to handle json data.
-These three libraries are imported with `scrapy` at the top of the script.
+These two libraries are imported with `scrapy` at the top of the script.

 ```
 import scrapy
-import json
 import httpx
 import asyncio
 ```